MislavJaksic/Knowledge-Repository/Technology/DevOps/VersionControl/GitLab/Docs/CICD/Pipelines/README.md

 ## [Creating and using CI/CD pipelines](https://docs.gitlab.com/ee/ci/pipelines.html)

-Claim: Jenkins doesn't scale, is a plugin hell and has many points of failure.
+Claim: `Jenkins` doesn't scale, is a plugin hell and has many points of failure.

 ### Introduction

 Pipelines define jobs (eg. compile, test) and stages (eg. run tests after compiling).

-Jobs are executed by Runners.
+Jobs are executed by `Runners`.

 ### Visualizing pipelines